pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

+= 2.8.1 =
+*	Tweak - Use Composer and Packagist for some of the payment gateways libraries.

 = 2.8.0 =
 *	Feature - Added support for the Ogone post-sale request.
 *	Feature - Added support for the Gravity Forms AWeber Add-On.